 The Australasian Council of Dental Schools is the peak body comprising the heads of all education providers in the dentistry and oral health professions across Australia and New Zealand.

-Head of School, School of Dentistry and Oral Health
+Head of School, School of Dentistry and Health Sciences

 Curtin University of Technology

 Experienced Senior Academic with a demonstrated history of working in the higher education industry.
 Senior Fellowship HEA and IEAA.
 Passionate for internationalisation.
 Extensive experience in organising and managing international placements for oral health students.
 Managed to bring together dental hygiene educators and other oral health educators from different countries.